 Giovanni Antonio Petramellari, Ad Librum Onuphrii Panvinii De summis pontificibus et S. R. E. Cardinalibus...
 Continuatio (Bononiae: Heredes Ioannis Rosij 1599).

 C. Tempesti, Storia della vita e gesta di Sisto V (Roma 1754) 2 volumes [panegyric].
 Lorenzo Cardella, Memorie storiche de' cardinali della Santa Romana Chiesa Tomo Quinto (Roma 1793).
 Bartolommeo Platina ed altri autori, Storia delle vite de' pontifici Tomo Quarto ( Venezia: Domenico Ferrarin 1765): Sixtus V, pp. 163 -206; Urban VII, pp.207-215; Gregorio XIV, pp. 216-227.
 P.A.
 Segretan, Sixte V et Henri IV.
 Introduction du protestantisme en France (Paris: Bourdiez 1861).
 Alessandro von Hübner, Sisto V dietro la scorta delle corrispondenze diplomatiche inedite, tratte dagli archivi di Stato del Vaticano, di Simancas, di Venezia, di Parigi, di Vienna e di Firenze tr.
 M. F. Gattari Vol I (Roma:Salviucci 1887).
 P. Saquella, Sisto V: note biografiche per il terzo centenario dalla sua morte (Napoli: Accattoncelli 1890).
 Alexander von Hübner, The Life and Times of Sixtus V 2 volumes (tr.
 H.E.H.
 Jerningham (London 1872).
-Alexandre de Hübner, Sixte-Quint nouvelle edition Tome II (Paris: Hachette, 1882).
+Alexandre de Hübner, Sixte-Quint nouvelle edition Tome II-III (Paris: Hachette, 1882).

 Eugenio Alberi (editor), Le relazioni degli ambasciatori veneti al senato Volume X (Serie ii, Tomo IV) (Firenze 1857).